CBEP-SoCB/SWAT_mussels_sum/Derived_Data/Data_Examination/SWAT_data_examination_PARAMETERS.md

 parameters.

 The closest thing to an indicator of the groupings of parameters in use is the `TEST METHOD` field.
-We generate a pretty good starting point for a lookup table to assign parameters to groups based on the `TEST METHOD`.
+We generated a pretty good starting point for a lookup table to assign parameters to groups based on the `TEST METHOD`.

-We then export that list to Excel, and edit it by hand to assign parameters to groups.
+We then exported that list to Excel, and edit it by hand to assign parameters to groups.

 ## Develop a Preliminary list of Parameters